Stats

 Further statistics

-• WIN global market share analysis of the independent music sector: download key statistics and the full report.
+• WIN global market share analysis of the independent music sector: download key statistics and the latest full annual report 2023/2024.

 • The Economic Impact of Music in Europe is available – IFPI/Oxford Economics: click here